-The Gold Coast Academy of Sport has delivered a number of BMX programs.
-Programs have included young riders between the ages of 7 and 16.
-They have participated in an eight-week program which was held at Nerang BMX Centre in 2018 and 2019.
-The Academy was excited to have some extremely experienced coaches and riders learning about how to approach their sport in a more holistic way.
+The Gold Coast Academy of Sport has delivered a number of BMX programs and have included young riders between the ages of 7 and 16.
+During 2018 and 2019 rider participated in an 8-week program.
+In 2021 and 2022 after partnering with AUs Cycling, a 3-week intensive program was held leading into the National Championships.
+The program was also open for community BMX riders and will again be delivered during October 2023.
+The Academy is excited to have some extremely experienced coaches and riders learning about how to approach their sport in a more holistic way.

 Educational presentations included Nutrition, Sports Psychology, Media training, Recovery, Injury prevention and Rehabilitation, Time management, Strength and Conditioning, along with a range of technical aspects in riding and gate starts.

 The program highlighted that along with being able to control the bike around the many hills and turns, they also benefited from the value-added sessions off the track.

 BMX is one of the fastest growing sports in Australia where the whole family can participate.
 With over 110 clubs Australia wide, riders of all ages (from 2 to 50+) are able to compete in organised race meetings at the local level.
 With both State and Federal governments currently working to address physical activity for people of all ages, this sport is a great option for families to become involved.
 Riders have the opportunity to compete in competitions at a State, National and World Championship level.

 In Australia, most BMX racetracks have unique characteristics, but they are generally around 350 to 450 metres long with a 3 to 5 metre starting hill and electronic starting gate.
 There are also usually four straights built up with fun and challenging dirt jumps for all ages, three berms (raised banked turns) and a finish line.